Constraining low scale dark hypercharge symmetry at spallation, reactor and Dark Matter direct detection experiments: Theory

 with $A_0$, $B_0$ and $C_0$ defined as

 The rotation angles are defined as

 while the $u_{\chi}$ parameter can be expressed as a function of $M_{Z'}$ and $\textsl{g}_{_{x}}$,

 Before closing, the following comments are in order.
-From the r.h.s. of Eq.~(\ref{mass}), one can notice that in the context of the considered chiral model the mass of the SM $Z$ boson receives contributions from $Z-Z'$ mixing, as opposed to the SM case where it reads $M_{Z}^{\text{SM}} = v\sqrt{g^{2}+g'^{2}}/2$.
+From the right-hand side (rhs) of Eq.~(\ref{mass}), one can notice that in the context of the considered chiral model the mass of the SM $Z$ boson receives contributions from $Z-Z'$ mixing, as opposed to the SM case where it reads $M_{Z}^{\text{SM}} = v\sqrt{g^{2}+g'^{2}}/2$.
 On the other hand, the $W$ boson mass remains identical to the SM expression given by $M_{W}^{2} = v^{2} g^{2}/{4}$.

-\subsection{Interactions between Fermions and Gauge Bosons within and beyond SM}
+\subsection{Interactions between fermions and gauge bosons within and beyond SM}

 In this section, we study the gauge boson interactions with SM and BSM fermions.
 We first focus on the $W^{\pm}$ boson and the photon.
 As already mentioned above, since there is no additional mixing in the charged sector, the $W$ mass and its interactions with other fermions remain the same as in the SM.
 Additionally, by choosing an appropriate rotation matrix, we prevent mixing between the photon and the new boson, ensuring that the QED current remains unaltered.
 Hence, regarding the charged current and QED sectors, one has the same relations as in the SM case